ppy/osu-wiki/news/2025/2025-04-11-osutaiko-world-cup-quarterfinals-recap.md

 After a very intense accuracy battle and 6 FCs on [Mono. - skip&step](https://osu.ppy.sh/beatmapsets/2069452#taiko/4330009) (HR1), players headed into the next pick, [DARK_GENE - GREEN MAMMALS (hyper mix)](https://osu.ppy.sh/beatmapsets/2347276#taiko/5048593) (FM1), where all 6 players decided that it's time for a full HDHR lobby.
 Despite the uphill battle against Team Taiwan's combo, Team Singapore was able to secure the point just by hitting the notes more accurately.

 Only a couple of picks and intense neck-and-neck battles later, the unbelievable happened.
-Once again, Team Taiwan won [Pmarusama. - Tokimeki Broker](https://osu.ppy.sh/beatmapsets/2189313#taiko/4630501) after ::{ flag=SG }:: [Prehistoria](https://osu.ppy.sh/users/8364237) found an unfortunate miss on one of the last patterns in the map.
+Once again, Team Taiwan won [Pmarusama. - Tokimeki Broker](https://osu.ppy.sh/beatmapsets/2189313#taiko/4630501) after ::{ flag=SG }:: ::Prehistoria::{ user-id=8364237 } found an unfortunate miss on one of the last patterns in the map.
 The score lead quickly jumped over to the side of the Taiwanese team within the last few seconds of the map and brought another very fierce match to the tiebreaker.

 After both teams used their well-deserved 2-minute timeout to take a breather, everything came down to one last map.
 With [Supire - Dead Aire](https://osu.ppy.sh/beatmapsets/2347284#taiko/5048624) (TB) already playing in the background, the players knew they only had one last chance to come out on top.
-One player, namely ::{ flag=TW }:: [HarryAda](https://osu.ppy.sh/users/12892087), was brave enough to go into this tiebreaker with the Hidden mod enabled.
+One player, namely ::{ flag=TW }:: ::HarryAda::{ user-id=12892087 }, was brave enough to go into this tiebreaker with the Hidden mod enabled.
 This kept the score lead ever so slightly on the side of the Taiwanese team.
-Despite ::{ flag=SG }:: [Blerargh](https://osu.ppy.sh/users/7609510)'s high accuracy of 99.57%, Team Taiwan was able to pull through with the Hidden mod's score multiplier, supported by ::{ flag=TW }:: [HiGreeks](https://osu.ppy.sh/users/16536516)' combo of 2,349.
+Despite ::{ flag=SG }:: ::Blerargh::{ user-id=7609510 }'s high accuracy of 99.57%, Team Taiwan was able to pull through with the Hidden mod's score multiplier, supported by ::{ flag=TW }:: ::HiGreeks::{ user-id=16536516 }' combo of 2,349.
 It was just not enough for Team Singapore.

 ### ::{ flag=US }:: United States vs. ::{ flag=CL }:: Chile